 Second, there are a lot more articles being published in recent years than in earlier years.
-This is in part because the universe of journals has grown, and in part because I focussed on journals that are alive today.
-But it’s significant, and a point that I’ll have cause to return to several times this chapter.
+This is in part because the universe of journals has grown, and in part because I focused on journals that are alive today.
+But it’s significant and a point that I’ll have cause to return to several times in this chapter.

-Third, there is nothing like the dominance of Ordinary Language philosophy in the mid-century.
-If you cut down the number of topics to under 30, then something like Idealism becomes a single topic that is similarly large in the early years.
-(It basically collapses Idealism and Life and Value here, and adds a bunch of pragmatism too.)
-And if you keep the number of topics under about 50 (or even 60), then sometimes the model will put all of Epistemology into a single topic, and its size in the 2000s is as big as ordinary language philosophy in the 1950s.
-But in this model - and in the vast majority of other models I looked at - Ordinary Language philosophy after the war is bigger than any other model at any time.
+Third, there is nothing like the dominance of ordinary language philosophy in the mid-century.
+If you cut down the number of topics to under thirty, then something like idealism becomes a single topic that is similarly large in the early years.
+(It basically collapses idealism and life and value from the main model of this book, and adds a bunch of pragmatism too.)
+And if you keep the number of topics under about fifty (or even sixty), then sometimes the model will put all of epistemology into a single topic, and its size in the 2000s is as big as ordinary language philosophy in the 1950s.
+But in this model—and in the vast majority of other models I looked at—ordinary language philosophy after the war is bigger than any other model at any time.

 But the fourth result is the one that surprised me most of all, and one that I don’t really have a simple story about.
 There is a white triangle toward the bottom right corner of the graph, starting around 1960, peaking around 1980, and ending around 2000.
-This is again a very resilient result - almost all the model runs I did had something similar.
+This is again a very resilient result—almost all the model runs I did had something similar.
 Around 1980, the model sees all the topics being at least somewhat represented in the journals.
-But the further from 1980 you get, in either direction, the less likely it is to think that all the topics are there.
+But the farther from 1980 one gets, in either direction, the less likely it is to think that all the topics are there.

 I’m going to come back to this much later in the book, because I think it’s fascinating.
 But apart from making this rise in the minimal values visible, this graph is otherwise something of a mess.
 Things are a bit clearer if we view the individual topics separately.